 Difficulty using the legs or feet

-Pain, burning, pins and needles, or shooting pains in any area of the body (nerve pain)
+Pain, burning feeling, pins and needles feeling, or shooting pains in any area of the body (nerve pain)

-Weakness in the face, arms, legs, or other area of the body
+Weakness in the face, arms, legs, or other areas of the body

-Usually, these symptoms start in the toes and feet and move up the legs, eventually affecting the hands and arms.
+These symptoms often start in the toes and feet and move up the legs, eventually affecting the hands and arms.

 For most metabolic neuropathies, the best treatment is to correct the metabolic problem.

-Vitamin deficiencies are treated with diet or injections.
-Abnormal blood sugar or thyroid function may need medication to correct the problem.
-Alcoholic neuropathy is treated with alcohol abstinence.
+Vitamin deficiencies are treated with diet or with vitamins by mouth or by injection.
+Abnormal blood sugar level or thyroid function may need medicines to correct the problem.
+For alcoholic neuropathy, the best treatment is to stop drinking.

-In some cases, pain is treated with medications that reduce abnormal pain signals from the nerves (duloxetine, gabapentin, pregabalin).
-Lotions, creams, or medicated patches can provide relief in some cases.
+In some cases, pain is treated with medicines that reduce abnormal pain signals from the nerves.
+In some cases, lotions, creams, or medicated patches can provide relief.

 Weakness is often treated with physical therapy.
 You may need to learn how to use a cane or walker if your balance is affected.
-You may need special braces on the ankles to walk better.
+You may need special ankle braces to help you walk better.

-Maintaining a healthy lifestyle can reduce the risk of neuropathy.
+Maintaining a healthy lifestyle can reduce the risk for neuropathy.